 There are 6 basic skills you need to learn how to crochet amigurumi.
 If you can already crochet a few stitches you can probably do these already!

+SKILL 2 - Chain stitches.
 Many crochet projects begin with making a length of chain stitches.
 This is known as the foundation chain.
-It is not used all that often in amigurumi, as most of them are crocheted in the round, but may be needed for some patterns.
+It is not used all that often in amigurumi, as most of them are crocheted in the round but may be needed for some patterns.

 - Draw the yarn through the work only.
 (2 loops on hook)

-- Now draw the yarn through both loops on the hook.
+- Yarn over again.
+Now draw the yarn through both loops on the hook.
 (1 stitch left on hook)

-Most amigurumi start with making a magic circle and working in the round.
+SKILL 4 - Magic circles.
+These are also called crochet magic rings.
+Most amigurumi start by making a magic circle and working in the round.
 The magic circle is an adjustable ring of yarn where you can pull the hole tight so that you don’t leave a visible hole in the center of your work, and no stuffing can leak out of your creation!

-To single crochet increase- work 2 stitches into a single stitch in the row below.
+SKILL 5 - Increasing Crochet.
+To single crochet increase, work 2 stitches into a single stitch in the row below.
 This will create more stitches in one row or round.

-To decrease - Skip a stitch to create fewer stitches in the row.
+SKILL 6 - Decrease crochet.
+Skip a stitch to create fewer stitches in the row.
 If this creates too large a hole, there is a method of invisible decrease (inv dec) which is explained in my article on how to crochet.
 Your pattern may also use the abbreviation of sc2tog.

-Most amigurumi tend to be in block colors, but in case your pattern calls for a stripe or yarn color change here is the easiest way to do it.
+SKILL 7 - Changing Yarn.
+Most amigurumi tend to be in block colors, but in case your pattern calls for a stripe or yarn color change, here is the easiest way to do it.

 - Crochet to the end of the row until you have one stitch left on the hook.